sanjeevai/ML-Capstone/report.md

 Some helpful insights which helped in feature selection:

 1. There were 3 columns which have which could be used as identifiers.
-One of them had 1994 duplicates.
+One of them(`OPEID6`) had 1994 duplicates.
 We decided to choose one of them as our unique identifier.

 ![Alt Text](img/id.jpg)

 2. There were two types of null values in our data.
-One was missing value and other was "Privacy Suppressed".
+One was _NaN_ and other was "Privacy Suppressed".

 3. For SAT and ACT scores we had 25 percentile, 75 percentile and mid-point values.
 Since all of them had same type of distribution, we decided to keep the mid-point values and remove the other percentiles to reduce the number of outliers.
-We could have removed mid-point values also, but then we would not be able to consider students' transcripts as a factor.
+We could have removed mid-point values also, but then it would be unable to consider students' transcripts as a factor.
 ![Alt Text](img/sat.png)
 ![Alt Text](img/act.png)